Home โ€บ Destinations โ€บ US & Canada โ€บ United States โ€บ Massachusetts

-No one wants to think of their next vacation as an educational one, but with so much culture and history concentrated in one attractive location, Boston offers an appealing blend of relaxation and learning.
+No one wants to think of their next vacation as an educational one.
+Still, with so much culture and history concentrated in one attractive location, Boston offers an appealing blend of relaxation and learning.

-One of the original 13 American colonies, Boston has an aura of 18th-century that’s more of a gloss than a patina.
-Boston’s history is meant to be revisited no matter how many times you’ve met it before.
+One of the original 13 American colonies, Boston has an aura of the 18th century that’s more of a gloss than a patina.
+Boston’s history is meant to be revisited, no matter how many times you’ve met it before.
 And no matter how old you are.

 A City of Neighborhoods

-Back Bay and Beacon Hill are made of tortuous alleys and steep hills, with architecture that’s often mind-boggling with panes of lead glass turned purple with age and bowed windows mimicking those from England.
+Back Bay and Beacon Hill are made of torturous alleys and steep hills, with architecture that’s often mind-boggling, with panes of lead glass turned purple with age and bowed windows mimicking those from England.

 Bustling Faneuil Hall Marketplace, Quincy Market and Haymarket fall along Boston’s Freedom Trail, a walkable path through history marked by red stones on the sidewalk.

-At this market triangle, you’ll see stands hawking every kind of Boston, Massachusetts souvenir from lobster key chains to Red Sox T-s with illustrations of the Green Monster (it’s not an animal, it’s a “monstah”).
+At this market triangle, you’ll see stands hawking every kind of Boston souvenir from lobster key chains to Red Sox T-shirts with illustrations of the Green Monster (it’s not an animal, it’s a “monstah”).

 There’s also another oyster stop that you shouldn’t miss, The Union Oyster House.
-The tavern is a lesson in culinary history as well – it’s America’s oldest restaurant.
+The tavern is also a lesson in culinary history, as it’s America’s oldest restaurant.

 Nearby, the Barking Crab is a seafood shanty set on a boat where you can spend time with locals as well as visitors from around the world, whiling away the afternoon over a draft and a lobster roll.